edespino/cloudberry-site/docs/security/set-password-profile.md

 ## Default password policy

-When you create a user, Cloudberry Database applies the default Profile to the user by default if no specific password policy is specified.
+When you create a user, Apache Cloudberry applies the default Profile to the user by default if no specific password policy is specified.
 The default Profile is the default password policy during system initialization.
-The default Profile in Cloudberry Database is the `pg_default` row in the `pg_profile` table.
+The default Profile in Apache Cloudberry is the `pg_default` row in the `pg_profile` table.
 The `pg_default` row defines default values for the Profile parameters, and only superusers can modify these parameters.

 If a user sets a parameter with the default value `-1`, the parameter will get its value from `pg_default`.
 The default values of `pg_default` are as follows.
 Refer to [Scenario 3](#scenario-3-use-default-profile) for how to use the default Profile.